Shawn Hook

-Shawn Hlookoff (born 5 September 1984), known as Shawn Hook, is a Canadian singer, songwriter and producer.
+Shawn Hlookoff (born 5 September 1984), known as Shawn Hook, is a Canadian singer, songwriter, producer and cancer survivor.

 Career

 Hook studied piano through the Royal Conservatory from as early as age 4.
 In high school, he played piano and trombone in a jazz combo and jazz big band under the guidance of Rick Lingard.
 Shawn enrolled in a music composition course at Mount Sentinel Secondary School and started writing and recording his own music.

 His first release using his real name Shawn Hlookoff was in 2004 after Colin Davison (a.k.a.
 Jude Davison, his vocal teacher at Selkirk College Music School) offered to produce it.
 He also gigged with the disco cover band Shag as a trombone player and back-up vocalist.
 Enrolling at The Art Institute of Vancouver, he studied audio engineering.
 He released a second independent 11-track album in 2006 titled Both Sides, also credited as Shawn Hlookoff.

 He was the first artist/songwriter to sign to ABC Studios in Los Angeles in 2008.
 During that time, he made a live appearance on Good Morning America.
 His compositions were featured on several ABC TV shows including "Life in Faith" on Eli Stone, "She Could Be You" on Kyle XY and "Be Myself" in Greek.
 His song "Without You" premiered on MTV's series The Hills.
 His music was also featured in other series like Samurai Girl, General Hospital etc. During his time in Los Angeles, he landed his first acting role as a guest star on the Fox TV show Bones.